 - Dip each croquette in beaten egg with some milk.
 Then immediately roll in breadcrumbs, and store in container until ready to fry.
 (We froze some like this and they were great to use later; just defrost in the fridge then fry.)

-- When ready to fry the leek croquettes, heat some oil (I used sunflower with a little olive oil) to 320˚F (160˚C).
+- When ready to fry the leek croquettes, heat some olive oil to 320˚F (160˚C).
 Fry the croquettes until golden brown and heated all the way through.Remove from oil and drain well.
 Place on paper towel lined plate or tray.

 - Serve hot with a little mayonnaise, if desired.